labs-solo/canopy-docs/website/docs/directional-automated-liquidity-explained/additional-resources.md

 Prefer visual learning?
 Check out our video tutorials!

-1. **How to Provide Liquidity Using D-AMM**:
+1. **How to Provide Liquidity Using Directional Liquidity**:
-   A video walkthrough of how to use Canopy’s D-AMM to provide liquidity.
+   A video walkthrough of how to use Canopy's Directional Liquidity to provide liquidity.
    _[Link to Video](#)_

 2. **Understanding Tokenomics**: